 The museum is typically open Monday-Friday from 8:30am to 4:00pm.
 We are closed on legal holidays, weekends, or when the physics department itself is closed.
 Please refer to our tour calendar for closures and open house weekends.

 The docent (ie. tour guide) program was established in 2007 as a paid program for students to gain experience in teaching younger kids the concepts of physics by demonstration.
 All docents have at least a basic physics background and/or are physics majors.
-We try very hard to schedule one docent per group or for 10-15 kids, unfortunately this does not often workout that way.
-With all are efforts in scheduling a docent(s) for each tour; there are rare times where the whole docent staff maybe unavailability due to classes and/or exams.
-Please remember that they are student and there course work comes first.
-Each docent determent’s their arability for each tour request that comes in and schedules themselves for whichever tours they can fit into their schedule.
+We try very hard to schedule one docent per group of 10-15 kids, unfortunately this is not always possible.
+With all our efforts in scheduling a docent(s) for each tour; there are rare times where the whole docent staff may be unavailable due to classes and/or exams.
+Please remember that they are students and their course work comes first.
+Each docent determines their availability for each tour request that comes in and schedules themselves for whichever tours they can fit into their schedule.

 Please try to schedule your tour at least one week before your desired date.
 This will give us a better chance of getting a Student Docent scheduled for your group.
 Always check our tour calendar for any changes to available dates and/or times.
-When scheduling a group tour, please try to reserve one hour for a our guided tour.
-An hour tour consists of around 25 to 30 minute tutorial of several exhibits within the museum.
+When scheduling a group tour, please try to reserve one hour for a guided tour.
+An hour tour usually consists of about 2o minutes of tutorials of a few exhibits within the museum.
 The rest of the time is set aside for “free play & self discovery”.
 Of course, your tour duration can vary depending on your time constraints, buses, or venue changes.
 With over 65 exhibits, kids can often find plenty to do within our museum to keep them engaged for well over an hour.
 If you are jumping to another UW venue, please budget about 10 minutes to get to your next appointment.